benjbuch/octo_waffle/part_13-summarizing_tables.md

 If more than two groups are compared, we should adjust the p-values for the additional comparisons.
-In R, the function is a little bit misleadingly named `pairwise.t.test`, but can be used for paired and unpaired comparisons between multiple groups.
+In R, the function is a little bit misleadingly named `pairwise.t.test(x, g)`, but can be used for paired and unpaired comparisons between multiple groups.

 First, the same as above.